 6. The National Gallery's Other Highlights

 The National Gallery displays artwork dating from 1300 to 1900, with a permanent collection of 2,300 works.

-It attracts around 6 million visitors a year.
+It attracts around 6 million visitors a year (making it the world's fifth most visited museum).
 Once you have checked out the impressionist rooms, have a look for the following paintings that you might have heard of: